 Disabled students may be entitled to extended loan periods in Bodleian Libraries lending collections.
 If you find this would be beneficial for you, contact staff in your library, the Disability Librarian or the Disability Advisory Service.

-Height-adjustable desks are available in various libraries.
+Most Bodleian Libraries sites are equipped with height-adjustable desks and ergonomic chairs.
 They can be manually operated or electric.
-Ask a member of staff where you can find them and how to operate the desk.
+Please, ask a member of staff where you can find the equipment and how to operate it.